ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 For validation purposes, we will use a data set generated from the original documents using the [RAGAS](https://docs.ragas.io/en/stable/)  functionality.
 This approach allows us to create a comprehensive validation set that closely mirrors the real-world usage of our system.

+**TODO**: add more details about what RAGAS is and how it is doing it

+**TODO**: add complementary frameworkd for better covering all important aspects

 #### i.
 Question Selection and Dataset Creation
 RAGAS takes the original documents and their associated metadata and generates a structured dataset with the following components